Mathew0403/SmartDriverDrowsiness/README.md

 ## Run

 ```
-python3 drowsiness_yawn.py -- webcam 0		//For external webcam, use the webcam number accordingly
+python3 drowsiness_yawn.py --webcam 0		//For external webcam, use the webcam number accordingly
 ```

 ## Setups